User Guide

 How to use this data

-Snapshot can help you identify key starting points for activities in your community:
+Snapshot can help you identify climate activities in your community:

-1. Building awareness: Share your Snapshot with your community and council on social media.
-Start a conversation and join a local climate action program.
+1. Building awareness: Share your Snapshot emissions profile with your community and council on social media.

 2. Advocating for next steps: Use Snapshot to advocate with your elected representatives, council and community.
 This could include setting a community-wide target or obtaining council support or endorsement.
 You can use this report to secure funding to employ a staff member to lead this work, or to develop local climate action plans.

 3. Targeted project: Select a project based on the sectors that are likely to generate the highest emissions in your community.
-For example, if agriculture is estimated to make up around 40% of emissions it might present a good target area to propose a distinct project, whereas if waste is estimated at only 3% of emissions you know the impacts of your project, no matter how successful, will be limited.
+For example, if transport makes up a significant proportion of emissions, it might present a good target area, whereas if waste is estimated at only 3% of emissions you know the emissions impacts of your project, no matter how successful, will be limited.

-4. Developing the tool: Join us in building this tool by providing feedback and suggestions on how the tool add further value and support climate change action.
+5. Developing the tool: Join us in building this tool by providing feedback and suggestions on how the tool could add further value and support climate change action.

-The following infographic illustrates the proportion of councils in 2021 taking simple community wide actions to reduce greenhouse gasses in their area.
+The following infographic from the 2024 Local Government Climate Review illustrates the proportion of councils in 2024 taking simple community wide actions to reduce greenhouse gasses in their area.
 Please read the Resources page for further ideas and information.

 Terms and conditions